Online Card Game with Node.js and Socket.io - Episode 3

 */

-At the moment I'm at a stage where 2 people can join a table and start playing cards.
-One final thing before I finish this post.
-The game has a few rules but one of the most important ones is that you can only play colour to colour or number to number.
-I have written a control function that checks whether the card that you've selected from your hand is playable or not, let me share this now:
+Right now, two people can join a table and start playing cards.
+One final thing before wrapping up.
+The game has rules, and one of the most important is: you can only play colour to colour or number to number.
+I wrote a control function that checks whether the card you’ve selected from your hand is playable:

 Game.prototype.isCardPlayable = function (card, lastCardOnTable) {